Flaky Morning Buns

 - Place the preferment in the bowl of a stand mixer fitted with a dough hook.
 Add yeast and mix on medium speed for about 4 minutes, stopping to scrape down the sides and hook as needed.

-- Turn the mixer back on low speed and mix until the dough becomes smooth and elastic, about 3-4 minutes, but not any longer.
+- Turn the mixer back on low speed and mix until the dough becomes smooth and elastic, about 3 to 4 minutes, but not any longer.
 Overmixing will cause the dough to become tough.
-Cover and let rise until the volume increases by half, about 1-2 hours.
+Cover and let rise until the volume increases by half, about 1 to 2 hours.

 - Dust a large work surface with flour, then place dough on top.
 Press into a rectangle about two inches thick.
-Wrap in plastic, then refrigerate for 4-6 hours.
+Wrap in plastic, then refrigerate for 4 to 6 hours.

 Laminate the Dough

 - Remove dough from the refrigerator and transfer to a lightly floured work surface.
-Roll dough into a 20”x10” rectangle with the long side facing you.
+Roll dough into a 20 x 10 inch rectangle with the long side facing you.

-- Using your fingers and/or an offset spatula to spread the butter over the left two thirds of the dough, leaving the right third bare.
+- Using your fingers and/or an offset spatula, spread the butter over the left two thirds of the dough, leaving the right third bare.
 Spread the butter as evenly as possible and leave a ½ inch border around the edges.

-- Turn the dough ¼ of the way so that the long end is facing you again, then roll into another 20”x10” rectangle, being careful not to release any of the butter.
-Fold the rectangle into thirds the same way you did before, then wrap loosely in plastic wrap, transfer to a sheet pan and refrigerate for 1-2 hours.
+- Turn the dough one quarter of the way so the long end is facing you again, then roll into another 20 x 10 inch rectangle, being careful not to release any of the butter.
+Fold the rectangle into thirds the same way you did before, then wrap loosely in plastic wrap, transfer to a sheet pan and refrigerate for 1 to 2 hours.

 - Return the dough to the work surface, dusting with more flour if needed.
-Carefully roll out into another 20”x10” rectangle and fold into thirds one more time.
-Rewrap in plastic wrap, then transfer to the refrigerator for an additional 1-2 hours or overnight.
+Carefully roll out into another 20 x 10 inch rectangle and fold into thirds one more time.
+Rewrap in plastic wrap, then transfer to the refrigerator for an additional 1 to 2 hours or overnight.
 The dough may also be frozen at this point for up to 3 months.

 - Mix together the granulated sugar, brown sugar, orange zest, cinnamon and salt in a small bowl.

-- Remove the dough from the refrigerator, transfer to a lightly floured work surface, and roll out to a 16” x 12” rectangle with the long side facing you.
+- Remove the dough from the refrigerator, transfer to a lightly floured work surface and roll out to a 16 x 12 inch rectangle with the long side facing you.
 Brush the rectangle all over with the remaining melted butter, then sprinkle the sugar mixture evenly over the top.

 - Place each piece into a muffin cup, then cover loosely with plastic wrap and let proof somewhere warm until puffed up, about 1 hour.

-- In the meantime, preheat the oven to 375 degrees.
+- In the meantime, preheat the oven to 375℉.
 Place the muffin tin on a foil-lined sheet pan to catch any drippings, then transfer to the oven.
 Bake until deep golden brown, about 45 minutes to an hour.

 - Serve warm.
 Buns are best enjoyed the day-of, but any leftovers can be frozen for later.